Royal baby name revealed

 The name does not have a strong British royal pedigree, being more commonly associated with kings of France.
 But there is a significant family connection -- and one that is tinged with tragedy.

-Louis was the name of the Earl of Mountbatten, the uncle of Queen Elizabeth's husband, the Duke of Edinburgh.
+Louis was the name of Earl Mountbatten of Burma, the uncle of Queen Elizabeth's husband, the Duke of Edinburgh.
 After serving with distinction in World War II, Louis Mountbatten became the last Viceroy of India, the head of the British colonial administration in India.
 He was killed by a bomb placed in his fishing boat by the Irish Republican Army in 1979.

 The newest arrival to the royal family was born on Monday and weighed eight pounds and seven ounces (3.8 kilograms).